JeffDeCola/my-cheat-sheets/software/infrastructure-as-a-service/cloud-services-compute/google-cloud-platform-cheat-sheet/google-compute-engine.md

 As a side note, I would of called this `instance control` rather than `instance groups`.
 Just my 2 cents.

-### INSTANCES
+### INSTANCES (DISKS)

+For clarity, an `instance` is a VM on GCP.
+So you can use those terms interchangeably.

 Yeah, you made it.
-Instance are running Virtual Machine.
-Obviously, this is your ultimate goal.
+Your `image` has been loaded onto a boot disk (standard persistent disk) and now is running as a VM `instance`.

-A VM can contain,
+A VM `instance can` contain,

 * Services
 * Containers
-* Your app
+* Your App

-List your instances/VMs,
+List your VM instances,

 ```bash
 gcloud compute instances list
 ```

-Create your instance help,
+Create your VM instance help,

 ```bash
 gcloud help compute instances create